Skip to main content

 GradAccNormalization

-Enum for optim_step’s grad_accumulation_normalization parameter:
+Enum for the advanced optim_step grad_accumulation_normalization parameter: